-AIA Repayment Relief Benefit – Involuntary Unemployment Insurance
+AIA Repayment Relief Benefit – Protect your Mortgage with Involuntary Unemployment Insurance

 The AIA Repayment Relief benefit is designed to help homeowners meet their mortgage repayments if they find themselves involuntarily unemployed or made redundant.
 The benefit was introduced by AIA in December 2019 as an extra cost option which can be added to new Priority Protection Life and/or TPD insurance policies.